theRubberDuckiee/share-brewfiles-website/README.md

 ## What is a Brewfile?

 Homebrew is one of the most popular package managers for MacOS and Linux.
-People use it to download command-line tools (like tmux, LazyDocker, and NeoVim), libraries (like C, C++, and Rust), dev environments (like MySQL, Apache, and Nginx), and applications (like Warp, Raycast, or Zoom).
+People use it to download command-line tools (like tmux, LazyDocker, and NeoVim), libraries (like C, C++, and Rust), dev environments (like MySQL, Apache, and Nginx), and applications (like Warp, Raycast, or Zoom)!

 Brewfiles is just a simple txt file that includes all packages and applications that are installed on the system via Homebrew.